-Are you one of the many Ontario parents who got the unexpected opportunity to take on the added role of teacher this spring?
-The end of the school year is a perfect opportunity to surprise your “class” with an awesome field trip!
+With many Ontario parents experiencing the added role of teacher this year, the end of the school year is a perfect opportunity to surprise your “class” with an awesome field trip!
 Weeks of planning aren’t required.
 Just pick a subject that they love (or maybe one that you’d like them to enjoy a little more) and build an activity around it.
 After all, hasn’t everyone earned a chance to blow off a little steam?
 Bonus points if they happen to learn a little something at the same time!

 The Field Trip: Take a Picnic Back in Time

 Hamilton Halton Brant’s heritage sites offer the perfect backdrop for an outdoor midday meal enjoyed on the storied grounds where important moments in Canadian history took place.
-While the buildings on the grounds may not currently be open to visitors, exploring the outdoor spaces is a fun way to spend a June or July afternoon.
+While the buildings on the grounds may still be closed to visitors, exploring the outdoor spaces is a fun way to spend a June or July afternoon.

 The Field Trip: Birding For Beginners